nss-nightclass-projects/personal-bio-site-instructions/personal-bio-site-02.md

-1. Modify your navbar so when you click a link it either a.
-Hides all divs except the one you clicked on OR b. scrolls down the page to tht specific section.
-Totally your choice - just pick one.

 ### Modify projects
 1. Move your projects array into a projectsData file in helpers.
 1. Create a getProjects method that returns the projects array to whatever dom string builder needs the array